titaniumnetwork-dev/Aurora-old/README.md

 # Aurora Proxy
-A fast and powerful proxy made in golang.
+A fast and powerful proxy made in go.
 This project is about to be in beta so don't expect much yet.
 Anything you see here is subject to change.

 # Documentation
 I will soon move documentation from this readme file to a github wiki page.